sagemath/trac_to_gh/Issue 706.md

 # Issue 706: irange --- also add range that includes the endpoints by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/706

 Original creator: was